elfpipe/amiga-qt6/README.md

 will get you, what you need.

+If successful, you might need to edit amiga-qt6/configure-amiga.sh in the following way :

+> DQT_HOST_PATH='edit this part to point to your Qt6 host install'

 You also need an up-to-date version of cmake.
 Google 'install cmake ubuntu' to find instructions of that, in case there is not already a working version of cmake on your system.

 The following steps will build the amiga version :